The standard, reference range for normal values of Vitamin D is 50 – 200 nmol/L.

 For these reasons Dr Kumar-Beurg often recommends replacement therapy even when patients have a result that is between 50-100 nmol/L (ie) a low-normal result if they have symptoms that fit with low levels of Vitamin D.

 Dr Kumar-Beurg’s experience treating patients with low Vitamin D is that once their levels are back in the normal range, above 50, then people usually say they feel better, maybe better than they’ve felt for years.
-However if & when the levels are pushed higher, to above 100, then poeple say that they feel fully recovered and often enough he’s heard patients say they haven’t felt this good since they were a teenager.
+However if & when the levels are pushed higher, to above 125, then people say that they feel fully recovered and he’s often heard patients say they haven’t felt so well since they were a teenager.

 At one extreme vitamin D deficiency can be completely asymptomatic causing no problems at all.
 At the other extreme in very severe/ prolonged cases Vitamin D deficiency can result in Rickets (children) or Osteomalacia/ Osteoporosis (adults).

 For most people Vitamin D deficiency causes non-specific symptoms such as

 - mood disturbance (low mood/ depression or stress/ anxiety),

 When a person has these symptoms and low Vitamin D then replacement treatment often helps improve the symptoms but there is no way of knowing in advance whether or not the replacement treatment will be effective.

 Vitamin D is in several foods or it’s made in the skin and then stored in the body’s fat cells.
 The average daily turnover of Vitamin D in the body is in the region of 600-1,000 units per day.